jack828/dotfiles/README.md

 :LspInstall efm
 ```

+#### NVIM 0.5 + Lua Issues

+ - Lint is triggered whilst easymotion is in progress
+ - Prettier `formatting_sync` doesn't respect `.prettierrc`
+ - Prettier has a hissy fit when an IIFE is used and toggles formatting
+ - Linting with `<leader>p` sometimes pastes in extra characters

 ## Secrets

 To use the `wp` function you'll need to copy `.secrets.tpl` to `.secrets` and edit accordingly.